CadQuery/cadquery/doc/primer.rst

 The most powerful feature of workplanes is that they allow you to work in 2D space in the coordinate system of the workplane, and then build 3D features based on local coordinates.
 This makes scripts much easier to create and maintain.

-See :py:class:`cadquery.CQ.Workplane` to learn more
+See :py:class:`cadquery.Workplane` to learn more

 2D Construction